Problem · Paid media architecture

 The auction does not care about the home market.
 It sees three signals: intent, page, conversion.

 Modern paid auctions on Google and LinkedIn run quality scoring that weighs page-experience, content-match, and conversion velocity.
-A US click that lands on a page reading in home-market register tanks all three quality signals.
+A US click that lands on a page built in home-market language tanks all three quality signals.
 The auction responds by raising the price per click and reducing the impression share.
 The team sees CPC inflate and CTR drop without realizing the cause is on the destination, not on the creative.

 On top of that, the keyword set is usually wrong.
 US-buyer intent words for a category are not the home-category words in English.
 A German firm bidding on "industrial machine vision" in the US is paying retail price to reach buyers who use a different intent term.
 The right US keywords often have lower CPC and higher intent.
 The translated set is the worst of both.